BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 - New features and better user experience for search in Nexus Fusion
 - Introduced a new extensible model to define Elasticsearch views based on pipes
-- Allow to define an external file for Delta configuration
+- Allow the use of an external configuration file for Delta
 - Allow deleting tags on resources
 - Allow tagging deprecated storages and views
 - Refactor the `graph-analytics` plugin to make indexing faster